matthiaskrgr/icemaker/README.md

 * check if a file compiles stably with incremental compilation
 * build and run a file under miri

+Requirements:
+ * by default, we build with the "ci" feature disabled and require "systemd-run" to limit memory and runtime duration of a process

 Trophy case (130+):
 https://github.com/rust-lang/rust/issues/96288
 https://github.com/rust-lang/rust/issues/96287